iryna-jurkiv/AAI/README.md

 - We will comment out our code so others can understand it
 - We will require 1 review for each merge
 - We will operate an open & learning culture within our team where anyone can ask questions/speak openly
-- How we will manage front end and back end - Once we have finished our MVP
+- We will all work on front-end and back-end
 - We will do a combination of working on our own & pairing (as a group of 3)
-- We will create the final presentation as we go (next week predominantly)

 ## Project Schedule